Stratouklos/GildedRose/README.md

 Initially adapted by Alex Aitken, and found [here](https://github.com/alexaitken/GildedRose_java).

-# Original Description of the Gilded Rose
+# Description of the Gilded Rose

 Hi and welcome to team Gilded Rose.
 As you know, we are a small inn with a prime location in a prominent city ran by a friendly innkeeper